Most Active Stories

 But veterinarians use them, too.
 They treat dairy cattle that are sick with Salmonella.
 And in the poultry industry, broiler and turkey chicks can get injected with these antibiotics before they're even hatched so they won't get sick from E. coli and other poultry diseases later.

-Some 80 percent of antibiotic drugs in the United States were sold for use in food animals, according to the FDA.
+Some 80 percent of antibiotic drugs in the United States were sold for use in food animals, according to an analysis of FDA data by a researcher at the Johns Hopkins School of Public Health.
 Many of those are used to help animals grow faster and prevent infections from breaking out on big farms.
 Today's announcement on cephalosporins doesn't affect those antibiotics in feed.

 Still, the more the cephalosporins are used, the greater the chances that they will stop working because bacteria can become resistant to them.